 Changes to Building Code clause H1 bring the biggest energy efficiency improvements in over a decade.
 Comfortech® is well prepared to help you with these changes.

 Research shows that damp, mouldy, poorly ventilated homes affect the respiratory health of many New Zealanders.
-To help address these issues, MBIE has introduced the new 5th edition of H1/AS1 and H1/VM1 for housing and H1/AS2 or H1/VM2 for buildings greater than 300 m².
+To help address these issues, in 2022 MBIE introduced the new 5th edition of H1/AS1 and H1/VM1 for housing and H1/AS2 or H1/VM2 for buildings greater than 300 m².
+After further consultation and focus on balance these improvements while managing construction costs, in November of 2025 MBIE released the 6th Edition update of H1.
+These recent further changes have led to several positive developments in our product and service offering.
+Learn more about the H1 Building Code changes and our new solutions below.

 We have developed a Secondary Insulation Layer Wall Solution, which enables the delivery of a 90mm timber frame wall, with a secondary insulation between 45mm thickness internal battens.